PCB Etching Process Overview

-3. Stripping Tin and Lead: Finally, the etch-resistant tin-lead coating is removed.
-This step is necessary for processing and does not add any value.
-However, special attention is required to avoid defects in the completed outer layer circuit.
+• Stripping Tin and Lead: The etch-resistant tin-lead coating is stripped off, a critical step to avoid defects in the final circuit.

 Contact